foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/iotdk.rst

 The ARC IoT Development Kit (IoTDK) Platform supports the `DesignWare ARC Data Fusion IP Subsystem (DFSS) <https://www.synopsys.com/dw/ipdir.php?ds=smart- data-fusion-subsystem>`__.
-The DesignWare ARC DFSS is a complete, pre- verified, hardware and software solution optimized for a wide range of ultra- low power IoT applications.
+The DesignWare ARC DFSS is a complete, pre-verified, hardware and software solution optimized for a wide range of ultra-low power IoT applications.
 It is designed for fast and easy integration within a larger system context, including ARC EM9D, an extensive collection of I/O functions and fast math (trigonometric) accelerator.